Sinomor/my-templates/README.md

-it's templates for myself usage only, they may not be right for you
+it's templates for xbps-src for myself usage only, they may not be right for you